-Sailing is an exceptional practice.
-A bearer of dreams and adventures, this sport is also one of innovation and high-tech.
-By rushing towards the oceans and seas of the world with our skippers Arthur Le Valliant and Sam Goodchild, we want to embark our clients, employees and partners on a quest for performance and excellence, but also for sobriety and responsibility.
-Our commitment in this project, alongside our skippers and with the enthusiasm of our teams, reflects our desire to act together for the conservation of this planet and its oceans.
+Sailing is an exceptional sport.
+A bearer of dreams and adventures, it is also one which involve continous innovation and cutting edge technology.
+By crossing the oceans and seas of the world with our incredible skippers Arthur Le Vaillant (2018-2020) and Sam Goodchild (2019-present), we want to support our clients, employees and partners on their quest for performance and excellence.
+We also recognise the need for awareness and responsibility and our commitment to this project reflects our desire to come together to conserve our planet and its oceans.

-Relive the events that have shaped the Leyton Sailing adventure through the commitment and successes of our skippers.
+Relive the events that have shaped the Leyton Sailing adventure through the commitment and successes of our Team.

 A gripping and unpredictable race, during which Sam Goodchild knew to show exactly what he was capable of, with an incredible 2nd place in the 2nd round, but who suffered from the whims of the wind, which cost him his place in the general classification. .

-A season which saw the rise of Arthur and his team of experts (Aymeric Chappellier, Christophe Espagnon, Jean-Baptiste Le Vaillant, Quentin Ponroy) until their magnificent victory in the Brest Grand Prix! .
+This season has seen the rise of the Team (Arthur Le Vaillant, Aymeric Chappellier, Christophe Espagnon, Jean-Baptiste Le Vaillant and Quentin Ponroy) all the way to their magnificent victory in the Brest Grand Prix

 A magnificent 2nd place on Class40 for the Franco/English duo composed of Sam Goodchild and Fabien Delahaye on this transatlantic between Le Havre (France) and Salvador de Bahia (Brasil). .